 Unlike my son, born in the era of digital cameras and phones, there are few photos of me from my childhood years and fewer of me as a teenager.
 I have one with my mother and two brothers, taken on Xmas Day 1978 when I was a surly long-haired sixteen-year-old. *Gulp*, my son is sixteen this Xmas!

-When I was five-years-old, my parents separated, and my little brother and I moved in to live with our grandparents.
-While our Nan embraced her two young grandsons with warm grandmotherly arms, our Pop could be standoffish and a little scary, especially when angry with a couple of "naughty boys".
+When I was five-years-old, my parents separated, and my little brother and I went to live with our grandparents.
+While our Nan embraced her two young grandsons with warm grandmotherly arms, our Pop could be standoffish and a little scary, especially when he was angry with a couple of "naughty boys".

-As a kid growing up in Perth, W.A., in the 1960s and ’70s, I didn’t learn about the Vietnam War from classroom history lessons.
-Vietnam and the broader Indochina War were on our radio and TV news every morning and evening and in the front page headlines of our daily newspapers.
+As a kid growing up in Perth, Western Australia, in the 1960s and 1970s, I didn’t learn about the Vietnam War from classroom history lessons.
+Vietnam and the broader Indochina conflict was on our radio and TV news every morning and evening.
+And it was front-page headlines in our daily newspapers.

-One day in 2001, I saw Amy the yellow lab in Queens Park with her owner, “The bloke with a beard”.
+One morning in 2001, I saw Amy, the yellow lab in Queens Park with her owner, “The bloke with a beard”.
 He told me that ‘John had died’ and ‘Amy was missing him’.
 It took a few moments before I realised he was talking about a fellow dog walker, “The old bloke who walked Amy the lab for his neighbour”.